 Installation and Set-up

-There’s quite a bit to do here, so I advice taking your time and going through each step slowly.
+There’s quite a bit to do here, so I advise taking your time and going through each step slowly.

 Install Unity Editor 2019.4.36f1